Gaurav0/ember-cli-jquery-ui/README.md

 # Ember-cli-jquery-ui

 A simple addon to add jquery-ui as a dependency to your app.
+Also includes a small library of components wrapping JQuery UI widgets.

 ## Installation